epsi-rns/epsi-rns.github.io/_posts/desktop/2014/2014-12-12-xmonad-tiling-window-manager.markdown

 ---
 layout: post
-title:  "XMonad Tiling Window Manager is so Amazing"
+title:  "XMonad Tiling Window Manager"
 date:   2014-12-12 22:59:15 +0700
 categories: desktop
 tags: [screenshot, xmonad, dotfiles]
 author: epsi

 excerpt:
   This show case show you the looks of Tiling Window Manager with XMonad.
   XMonad is an amazing Tiling Window Manager.
   Its configuration written in Haskell, so you can make a very flexible configuration.

 related_link_ids:
   - 16061316  # The Difference Between DE and WM
   - 14121558  # XMonad Menu Bar
   - 16032658  # Modularized XMonad Config